 You may see in my paintings the hardness of life – the grief, sadness, anger, and hurt – while also offering the idea that there is hope for healing and growth through the struggle.
 It is intended to inspire you to live at peace with the complexity of a world full of storms and sunshine - while we mourn the deep loss we each experience, we still seek reasons for hope and joy.

-To Find Beauty in the Mundane - Part III
+Triptych - To Find Beauty in the Mundane - 3 Art Prints

 No refunds unless art is damaged in shipping.
 If art is damaged, please email photos to email@example.com.